ThomasSchiolerH/DataCollectionFramework/README.md

 # Bachelor Project by Andreas Bardram and Thomas Schiøler Hansen

-This repository contains the code for our Bachelor Project.
-Follow the steps below to set up and run the project on your local machine.
+Follow the steps below to set up and run the project.

 ## Configuration